Restless Leg Syndrome: Causes, Symptoms, and Treatments

 Restless Leg Syndrome (RLS) and impact on sleep

 Restless Leg Syndrome (RLS), clinically known as Willis-Ekbom disease, is a neurological disorder characterized by an irresistible urge to move the legs, often accompanied by uncomfortable sensations.
 These sensations, commonly described as crawling, tingling, or creeping, typically occur during periods of rest or inactivity, such as when sitting or lying down, and can disrupt sleep and daily activities.
-These sensations tend to worsen during periods of rest or inactivity, particularly in the evening or at night, and are temporarily relieved by movement, such as walking or stretching.
+RLS often leads to insomnia, as symptoms worsen in the evening or at night, and can be temporarily relieved by movement, like walking or stretching.

 Also Read: Snoring & Sleep Apnea – Treatment & Lifestyle Management

-RLS is a chronic condition that affects individuals of all ages, but its prevalence tends to increase with age, with approximately 5-10% of adults experiencing moderate to severe symptoms worldwide.
-RLS is often underdiagnosed and misunderstood, leading to inadequate management and unnecessary suffering for individuals affected by the condition.
+RLS is a chronic condition that affects individuals of all ages, though its prevalence increases with age, with 5-10% of adults experiencing moderate to severe symptoms.
 Increasing awareness and understanding of RLS among healthcare professionals and the general public is crucial for timely diagnosis, appropriate treatment, and improved quality of life for patients.
 This blog aims to provide a comprehensive overview of Restless Leg Syndrome, including its causes, symptoms, diagnosis, treatment options, and coping strategies, to help enhance awareness and support for individuals with this condition.

 Link between RLS & Sleep disturbances